BUYING GUIDE Updated June 2026

 Build quality

 Cheap controllers have plastic jog wheels, flimsy faders, and buttons that stop responding after a year.
 If you gig, this will cost you.
 Pioneer’s mid-range and above is built to last.
-Rane and Denon are also solid.
-Anything under £300 is a compromise.
+Rane is also solid.
+Anything under $300 is a compromise — just go in knowing it.

 05